Aggushub/TinyLogics/README.md

 - 📧 **Email Sender** — A Python script to send emails via SMTP
 - 🌐 **Internet Speed Tester** — Check your network speed using Python
 - 🔢 **Binary to Decimal Converter** — A logic to convert binary numbers
-- 🕸  **URL Shortner** - a simple python program to shorten very long URLs
+- 🕸  **URL Shortner** — a simple python program to shorten very long URLs
-- 🧾 **Number Stream** - Displays 1 to n in one line.
+- 🧾 **Number Stream** — Displays 1 to n in one line.
-- 🥈 **Second Highest** - Displays the second highest element.
+- 🥈 **Second Highest** — Displays the second highest element.
 - 🛸 **Alien Number** — Computes a number by summing the a-th and b-th prime numbers, then subtracting 1.(TCS Qn.)
+- 🧠 Segregate by Type — Finds the type of each element in a list and separates them into individual lists.
+(TCS Interview Qn.)

 -> Future scope
 - 🧵 **String Reversal** — Quick logic to reverse any string